SilverMarcs/fast-autocomplete/README.md

 # fast-autocomplete

-A simple frontend that connects with a backend to provide an efficient Autocomplete Suggestion System.
+A simple **Create React App** frontend that connects with a backend **Django** server to provide an efficient Autocomplete Suggestion System.
 This is similar to ones we have on our phones.

+Note: Extensive input validation has not been implemented yet.

-A demo is available [here](https://fast-autocomplete.vercel.app)
+A **demo** is available [**here**](https://fast-autocomplete.vercel.app)

 ## Running locally

 ### Server

-- Git clone the repository from terminal <br>
+- Git clone the repository from terminal
 ````
 git clone https://github.com/SilverMarcs/fast-autocomplete.git
 ````

-- Move to server folder <br>
+- Move to the cloned folder and move to server folder

 ````
-cd server
+cd fast-autocomplete && cd server
 ````

-- Install django using pip <br>
+- Install django using pip

 ````
 pip install django
 ````

 - Start the server.
-If it complains about missing package/dependency, simply instal via pip <br>
+If it complains about missing package/dependency, simply install via pip

 ````
 python manage.py runserver